OpenDataManchester/training-and-resources/README.md

 This is the main repository of the Open Data Manchester and friends for training and resources.

-Each folder should contain OpenDocument versions of materials and resources used by Open Data Manchester, as well as .md versions and any accompanying images etc for reuse and editing.
+Each folder should contain the training materials as .odt for editing, .md for editing, .pdf to give an indication of layout and a folder containing relevant resources, text, images etc.

 Wiki will be developed to provide recipes for training and training modules.